How Long To Reverse Effects of Alcohol Abuse?

 - Results in an increased risk to develop neurological diseases and disorders, such as seizures, stroke, brain cancer, and dementia

-(NIH) reports that former abusers who abstain from alcohol for several months to a year may experience partial correction of some of these structural changes.
+The National Institutes of Health (NIH) reports that former abusers who abstain from alcohol for several months to a year may experience partial correction of some of these structural changes.
 The effects of abstinence from alcohol typically peak and are maintained after 5-7 years of complete abstinence, although the most salient effects occur within the first year.
 However, any further damage due to alcohol abuse is also negated if one stops drinking.
 Nonetheless, many of the changes that have occurred in the brain are not completely remitted.

 The determination of how much physiological and functional impairment someone who has abused alcohol will continue to experience is dependent on: